dfinity/interface-spec/spec/index.md

 In order for a WebAssembly module to be usable as the code for the canister, it needs to conform to the following requirements:

+-   It may declare (import or export) at most one memory.

 -   It may only import a function if it is listed in [Overview of imports](#system-api-imports).
+    The value of `I ∈ {i32, i64}` specifying whether the imported functions have 32-bit or 64-bit pointers is derived from the bit-width of the declared memory defaulting to `I = i32` if the canister declares no memory.

 -   It may have a `(start)` function.